 Once you integrate Roomie Remote with Amazon Echo, you can control your Roomie Remote environment by speaking commands.
 Note that Apple's Siri is also provided as an alternative option that can be used in addition or instead of Amazon Echo.
-As general advice, Siri is much simpler to setup as it requires no Primary Controller or always-on device.
+As general advice, Siri is simpler to setup but harder to flesh out into a complete solution.
 However, Alexa was traditionally easier to put in every room as they have very low priced microphone/speaker units.
 Roomie's Siri support offers more detailed control over devices, and can now be used from HomePod Mini.
 Each has its benefits and ideal deployment scenarios.
+The most plug and play voice solution for Roomie is still Alexa, but as Apple Intelligence grows, one might expect that to change.

-The latest option in this area is the built-in Roomie Voice Control.
+Another option in this area is the built-in Roomie Voice Control.
 The Roomie app itself can now listen and execute voice commands directly.
 These three options are all available to you depending on your needs.
+Roomie's internal control is definitely simplest and fastest of the three paths, but is limited by the microphone capabilities of each device so far away voices are usually ignored.